 On 27 June the New Zealand Government announced it would ban a raft of single-use plastics by 2025.
 This includes plates, bags, cotton buds, drinking straws, fruit labels and some polystyrene products.
 The items will be phased out between late 2022 and July 2025.
-You can find the detailed list of items here.

 The hard-to-recycle packaging and products can interfere with our recycling systems and are often used only once before being disposed.